Electron Issue 099

 By way of a reminder, renewal invitations have changed from the previous two-yearly models.
 Initial notifications are being sent 3 months prior to the expiry of your licence.
 There is also a reminder at 1 and a half months from expiry, and then a text message as a final reminder.
 We heard your feedback that we communicated too often during renewal rounds, so keep an eye out for these reminders as these are now less frequent.

-You need to make sure your contact details are up to date through the EW online portal, otherwise you may not receive your renewal notifications.
+You need to make sure your contact details are up to date through the EW online portal(external link), otherwise you may not receive your renewal notifications.
 Also, make sure you check your competency training is up to date before renewing.
 You must have completed your training within the previous 2 years before your renewal.

 Only providers that are listed on the Board’s website are approved to carry out the competency programme, there have recently been some changes so it would pay to check Training Providers and Courses on the Board’s website before you arrange a booking.